UKHomeOffice/modern-slavery-alerts/README.md

 With the server running you can run the main app with save and return lookup UI functionality.
 See details of how to do this in [modern slavery](https://github.com/UKHomeOffice/modern-slavery) application

+## Security scanning
+Security scanning happens weekly using Snyk and Anchore.
+These also run on pull requests.